Work

 pOt and vessel – making your life greener

-Pot and Vessel is the beautiful plant shop based on Dover Road and run by Rachel James.
-The shop was rather accidental, Rachel needed a workshop to store her plants for corporate interiors and needed a window to let in light.
+Pot and Vessel is the beautiful plant shop based on Bouverie Road West and run by Rachel James.
+Her first shop on Dover Road was rather accidental, Rachel needed a workshop to store her plants for corporate interiors and needed a window to let in light.
 People started knocking at the door wanting to buy the plants they could see and now she mixes shop trade with home and corporate interior work.
 Folkelife went along for some plant advice and to find out her story.

 “I was born in Sweden, and made a roundabout journey to the UK but arrived in Folkestone at the age of 10.
 I could tell you stories of running the gauntlet journey from school to home dressed in one school uniform, trying not to be had by a rival school.
 It’s the usual story!
 But I went off to University and worked in London and around the world for a while before rediscovering Folkestone.